tomheaton/tomheaton/README.md

 ### 👋 Hey there, I'm Tom

-Developer and student from the United Kingdom
+Software developer and student from the United Kingdom

 - 🧪 Interested in backend software development
 - 🚀 Currently working on [Infinite Cards](https://github.com/tomheaton/infinitecards), check it out!